flowcode/ceibo/README.md

 smooth-orm
 ==========

-Light and simple orm for small to medium php projects
+Light and simple ORM for small to medium PHP projects